techidaily/site-voice-adjusting/source/_posts/2024-approved-the-synergy-of-sonic-and-visual-artistry-tips-for-producers.md

 **Compatibility:** macOS, Windows

-All you need to start modulating voices in real-time with [Voxal Voice Changer](https://www.nchsoftware.com/voicechanger/index.html)is a microphone and an application you are using for communication.
+All you need to start modulating voices in real-time with [Voxal Voice Changer](https://www.nchsoftware.com/voicechanger/index.html) is a microphone and an application you are using for communication.
 There are thousands of [voice effects](https://tools.techidaily.com/wondershare/filmora/download/) to choose from, so you can just pick those that best fit the context in which you are planning to use them.

 ![voxal voice changer](https://images.wondershare.com/filmora/article-images/2023/voxal-voice-changer.jpg)